Sinacam/memptr/README.md

 ````

 Where `i` and `f` needs to be a unique number across all declarations of `mp::setptr`
-in a translation unit.
-If they aren't unique, there will be an (arcane) compile error.
+`mp::setfnptr` in a translation unit.
+If they aren't unique, there will be an
+(arcane) compile error.

 Note that passing ints as function parameters requires them to be wrapped with
  `std::integral_constant`.